1065464173/1065464173/README.md

 *  :rocket: I'm also learning TypeScript Vue and so.
 *  :tada: My current goals: `Obtain talent certificate` & `while(sleeping){money++;}`
 *  :beers: Looking for collaborating on programs which can exercises me
-*  :full_moon_with_face: I’m interested in listening to music, skateboarding & anything interesting

 ## :rainbow: Hobbies